HEFTIEProject/zarr-benchmarks/docs/index.md

   increase compression ratio:
   - image data, setting it to `"shuffle"`
   - sparse labels, setting it to `"bitshuffle"`
-  - dense labels not setting `shuffle` at all
+  - dense labels, not setting `shuffle` at all

 ## Configuration